Heaveness/BPG-Edition/Hotfix Patch Notes & README.txt

 - Added & integrated Advancement Plaque mod by Grend_G.
 - Added & integrated Item Borders mod by Grend_G.

-- Global Swim Speed of all entities lowered by
 - Updated Simply Hot Springs mod to the latest version.

-- Removed Scroll of New Life mod.

 - Re-enabled Quark's deposit to nearby chests.
 Moved position to x:28.
 - Adjusted Potion Effect icons to not be half hidden behind Atlas mini-map.